LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 For example, running an existing program with an existing collection of methods in a new jurisdiction could be as simple as just revising the asset parameter file to the new set of sites, leaving the other parameter files untouched.

-While global parameters are straightforward to specify this way, and the above example shows how to do this - a few extra parameters are required to directly specify programs or methods, which are at different levels in the hierarchy.
+While global parameters are straightforward to specify this way (and the above example shows how to do this), a few extra parameters are required to directly specify programs or methods, which are at different levels in the hierarchy.

 ### LDAR-Sim Parameter Hierarchy

 LDAR-Sim uses a 3 level hierarchy of simulations, programs, and methods.
-To tell LDAR-Sim what level in the hierarchy your parameter file is destined for, you should specify a `parameter_level` parameter that will specify what level your parameter file is aimed at - otherwise LDAR-Sim will interpret it as global.
+To tell LDAR-Sim what level in the hierarchy your parameter file is destined for, you must specify a `parameter_level` parameter that will specify what level your parameter file is aimed at - otherwise LDAR-Sim will interpret it as global.

 The `parameter_level` parameter can be one of three values:

 - `global`: parameters are aimed at the global level.
-- `program`: parameters are used as a program definition.
+- `program`: parameters are used to define a program.
-- `method`: parameters are used as a method definition and update a given method by name.
+- `method`: parameters are used to define a method and update a given method by name.

 While this is relatively intuitive, there are special considerations for methods: